What is a machine learning engineer?

 This role typically requires a bachelor’s degree in computer science, mathematics, or a related field.
 However, due to its highly specialized nature, many employers prefer candidates with advanced degrees focusing on machine learning or artificial intelligence.
 Proficiency with specific programming languages such as Python or Java is often required as well.

-What part does teamwork play in this career?
+What part does teamwork play in ML engineering?

 Although this profession involves a lot of independent research and problem-solving, it’s essential to communicate effectively with other team members.
 You’ll often need to collaborate with other engineers and stakeholders to complete projects or clarify business objectives.